-Qalhat, 22kms north-west of the port town of Sur is Oman’s latest UNESCO World Heritage Site, following from the announcement of Al Ahsa in Saudi Arabia.
+Qalhat in Oman, 22kms north-west of the port town of Sur is Oman’s latest UNESCO World Heritage Site, following from the announcement of Al Ahsa in Saudi Arabia.

 Qalhat is an ancient trading city, the second city of the Kingdom of Hormuz which was based at the entrance to the Arabian Gulf.
 The town existed before 1225, as it was mentioned by Ibn Mujawir as inheriting the trade, in 1225, from the destroyed town of Suhar.
 It was certainly linked in some way to the Kingdom of Hormuz as records mention a former governor of Qalhat, Mahmud Al Qalhati, as becoming King of Hormuz; he later integrated Qalhat under the rule of Hormuz.